 Three days in Paris itinerary – where to stay?

 Booking your tour in advance will allow for planning ahead – for example finding a hotel in proximity to one of the tour stops (Gare du Nord(RER access for airport)/Gare de l’Est/Republique), in addition to allowing you to call a certain neighborhood “mon quartier” for the time of your stay.
 Be sure to reserve at least one evening to get to know the said neighborhood, maybe in search of a restaurant for dinner.
+Our favorite little atmospheric hotel near Gare du Nord is Résidence du Pré, followed by the amazingly modern and hospitable OKKO Hotels Paris Gare de l’Est and Le Grand Quartier near Place de la Republique.
+Our most romantic stay in Paris was at Hotel Paris Bastille, with small, modern rooms with a lot of charm.

 Three days in Paris itinerary – which tour to take?

-This will get you to a maximum of 30 euros/day expenses with food, to which you should add the cost of the hop on hop off tour (around 30 euros), the RER to and from the airport (about 20 euros), and a stack of 10 tickets for public transport for 14,5 euros.
+This will get you to a maximum of 30 euros/day expenses with food, to which you should add the cost of the hop on hop off tour (around 30 euros), the RER to and from the airport (about 20 euros), and a stack of 10 tickets for public transport.
 As the tour operates usually between 9.30-18.00, you could start early/continue on late at specific tour stops that are also connected to the metro.
 Decide ahead which museums you would like to visit and purchase the tickets beforehand.
 Not only will this save you time during the visit, but it will also give you a clearer feeling of how much time you can spend at each stop.

 On the first of your three days in Paris itinerary, you will get an overview of the town’s most iconic monuments.
 It’s the tour you should be doing if you had only one day in the city.
 To customize your itinerary, choose two activities from the list below, depending on your interests.

-As the Green Line intersects with all the other lines, you could plan activities from the suggestions for the next two days during this day as well (for example, if you are not a big museum fan).
 I have included options for panoramic views of the city on all three days, saving the best for the last day.
 If you can help it, I promise it’s going to be worth the wait.

 - If you do decide to climb the Eiffel Tower, make sure to book your priority access in advance, the waiting lines are very long!